Hello, my name’s Guy – thanks for dropping by!

 Last summer I chaperoned 8 adults with disabilities for Channel 4 documentary ‘Kitchen Impossible’ with Michel Roux.
 I took my camera along on one of the episodes and as a result, the producers asked me to shoot the behind the scenes photography for the rest of the series.
 Below is one of my photos used in Channel 4’s social media advertising.
 Click here to read my story behind shooting the series…

 In 2012 it took me to South-east Asia for a documentary for CBBC where I had the good fortune to have been asked to do some publicity shots.
-I took the below photograph whilst there and I think it perfectly illustrates the kind of decisive moment that I constantly strive for with my documentary style – Here, the presenter and children are trying some Thai street food (cockroaches) for the documentary:
+I took the below photograph whilst there and I think it perfectly illustrates the kind of decisive moment that I constantly strive for with my documentary style – Here, the presenter Stacey Dooley and the children are trying some Thai street food (crickets) for the documentary:

 Finally, here I am in ‘The King’s Speech’: